-It is the only nationally recruiting programme leading to the GTC recognised Mandatory Qualification in Deafblindness / Multi-sensory Impairment.
-An alternative non mandatory (Non MQ) programme is also open to teachers (as well as other professionals with appropriate qualifications) working with children and young people who are deafblind who are not seeking the MQ.
+The Education of Learners with Multisensory Impairment (Deafblindness) programme from University of Birmingham is the only nationally recruiting course leading to the DfE recognised Mandatory Qualification (MQ) in Deafblindness / Multi-sensory Impairment.
+An alternative non mandatory (Non MQ) programme is also open to teachers as well as other professionals with appropriate qualifications working with children and young people who are deafblind, who are not seeking the MQ.

 Many of those who have completed the course continue to work with people with deafblindness (MSI) and some continue or progress to influential roles in specialist MSI units, or as advisory teachers for pupils who are deafblind.
 Others take key roles in such fields as managing further education for MSI learners or sensory impairment in an LEA or other setting, or go on to promoted posts in school or other management.

 - Special studies in Special Education and Educational Psychology

 DisciplinesEducation Special Education Teaching View 101 other Masters in Teaching in United Kingdom